Ray Lindwall: Transfer to Queensland

 In November 1953, Lindwall was given employment in Brisbane for the bus and transport company Cobb and Co., but continued to play for New South Wales for the remainder of the 1953–54 season before being dropped for the last match of the domestic season.
 The move generated criticism from the cricketing community who felt that Lindwall's service merited a more dignified farewell.
 Lindwall had a mediocre season by his standards, taking only 22 wickets at 30.14.
 His batting was even more ineffective, scoring only 14 runs in six innings.
 Such performances led to media speculation that Lindwall was in decline.
 Lindwall began his career for Queensland at the start of the 1954–55 season and did well enough to retain his place for the First Test of England's Ashes tour.
 In front of his adopted home crowd, Lindwall returned to form with the bat, scoring an unbeaten 64 as Australia amassed 8/601 after being sent in by Hutton.
 Lindwall compounded Hutton's match by removing him for four and finished with 3/27 as England were skittled for 190 and forced to follow on.
-He took two further wickets as England fell to an innings victory.
+He took two further wickets as England fell to an innings defeat.
 After the match, English paceman Frank Tyson asked Lindwall for advice on how to bowl a more effective bouncer.
 Lindwall promised that he would show Tyson on their next meeting, which happened to be the Second Test in Sydney.
 Lindwall bowled Tyson in the first innings and in the second innings, Lindwall gave him a bouncer which skidded towards Tyson's throat.
 Tyson turned his head and was hit the back of the skull, His batting partner Bill Edrich shouting "My God, Lindy, you've killed him!".
 Tyson was taken to hospital for X-rays and was bowled upon his return by Lindwall.
 He later said "thanks so much for showing me the bouncer".
 Lindwall took five wickets for the match but Tyson returned to win the low scoring match for England.
 Lindwall struggled in the Third Test while carrying a leg strain and a bout of hepatitis, taking only 1/111 for the match as England won again.
 He then pulled a muscle in the Sheffield Shield match and was sidelined as England sealed the series with a third consecutive win.
 Lindwall returned for the Fifth Test and dismissed Hutton early, before ending with 3/77.
 The third of his wickets was Bailey, giving Lindwall his 100th wicket in Ashes Tests.
 England amassed their highest total of the series but Australia managed to hang on for a draw after being forced to follow on.
 Lindwall ended with 14 wickets at 27.21 for the season, which was below his usual standards as Australia were convincingly defeated 3–1.
 The critics called for sweeping changes to the team.
 O'Reilly, Lindwall's mentor, was now a journalist and called for new selectors, claiming that Australia was at its worst for four decades.